Everything you need to know about eligibility, tuition, payment plans, timing, certification & more.

 A seasoned speaker, trainer, and coach, he’s the author of several books, including When Your Mind Sabotages Your Dreams: Turning Your Critical Internal Voices into Collaborative Allies.
 He studied clinical psychology at Penn State University, and during his five years of doctoral study, he worked as a psychotherapist with individuals and groups and as a research assistant at the Stress and Anxiety Disorders Institute.
 John lives with his wife and children in the San Francisco Bay Area.

-Forest is the Founder + Director of Wise Up: Greater Wisdom + Wellbeing for All, a non-profit offering innovative mindfulness-based, science-backed trainings to the underserved, organizations and corporations.
-He is also the Head of Mindfulness Programs for Teens + Young Adults at UCSF Osher Center for Integrative Medicine.
+Forest Fein, MA, is the Founder and Executive Director of Wise Up: Greater Wisdom + Wellbeing for All offering innovative mindfulness-based, science-backed coaching and training to organizations and corporations.
+He is also the Head of Youth Mindfulness Programs at UCSF Hospital Osher Center for Integrative Medicine.

-Through community partnerships, Forest designs and teaches mindfulness-based wellness programs that incorporate yoga, social and emotional intelligence and positive psychology to support at-risk and homeless youth and the people who serve them to experience greater resiliency, health and well-being.
-As of 2019 Wise Up programs have touched the lives of over 3500 underserved youth and staff.
-All of his work is rooted in teachings and practices that support compassionate awareness of and care for oneself, one another and our world.
+Through community partnerships, Forest designs and teaches mindfulness-based wellness programs that incorporate yoga, social and emotional intelligence, and positive psychology to support at-risk and homeless youth to experience greater resiliency, health, and well-being.
+As of 2020, his programs have touched the lives of over 4,500 underserved youth.
+All his work is rooted in teachings and practices that support compassionate awareness of and care for oneself, one another, and the earth.
 Forest has been practicing mindfulness since 1999.

 Kerry is Co-President and CEO of Pro-Change Behavior Systems, Inc., a research and development company on a mission to disseminate evidence-based behavior change solutions to maximize health and well-being.